 You can collect VSCs using the Self-Service App, which provides a simple self-service collection process for VSCs.
-The Self-Service App generates the VSC on the client through the MyID Windows Integration Service.

-MyID client software packages are provided as .msi files; this means that you can deploy them through automated processes.
+MyID client software is provided as .msi files; therefore you can deploy them through automated processes.

 The MyID release contains the latest versions of the MyID clients and the MyID Windows Integration Service.
+For Windows 7, you need the MyID Middleware and TPM Software to enable support for VSCs - contact customer support quoting reference SUP-120 to acquire the software.